Introduction: Salary Sacrifice in Private Health Insurance

 The concept of salary sacrifice has evolved significantly over the years.
 Initially popularised as a method to boost pension contributions, the flexibility of salary sacrifice has allowed it to extend to various employee benefits, including health insurance.
 The UK's tax legislation has undergone changes to support and regulate these arrangements, ensuring that both employees and employers can benefit within a legal framework.
 For instance, HM Revenue & Customs (HMRC) provides detailed guidance on salary sacrifice, ensuring transparency and compliance.

 Effective from April 2017, the UK government introduced changes to the taxation of certain benefits-in-kind, including private medical insurance premiums provided through salary sacrifice arrangements.
-These changes have impacted the tax treatment of salary sacrifice for PMI as follows:
+In 2024, the UK government introduced changes to the rates.

-Income Tax: Employees are now required to pay Income Tax on the value of the PMI premiums paid by their employer through salary sacrifice.
-This means that the benefit is treated as additional taxable income for the employee.
+Income Tax: Employees are required to pay Income Tax on the value of the PMI premiums paid by their employer through salary sacrifice.
+This means that the benefit is treated as part of their income.

 National Insurance Contributions (NICs):